Lower bound on the number of fixed points for circle actions on 10-dimensional almost complex manifolds: Introduction

 This question is related to a conjecture of Kosniowski which asserts that if the circle group acts on a $2n$-dimensional compact unitary manifold $M$ with $k$ fixed points and $M$ does not bound equivariantly, then $\lfloor \frac{n}{2} \rfloor +1 \leq k$ \cite{K2}.
 Kosniowski \cite{K2} and Musin \cite{M} showed that if $k=2$ then $n=1$ or $3$.
 Wiemeler showed that if $k=3$ then $n=2$ \cite{W}.
 Thus, the Kosniowki conjecture holds in dimension up to 14.

-Let $M$ be a compact almost complex manifold endowed with a circle action.
-If the number of fixed points is odd, then the dimension of the manifold is a multiple of 4; see Lemma \ref{even}.
+Let $M$ be a compact, connected almost complex manifold endowed with a circle action.
+If the number $k$ of fixed points is odd, then the dimension of the manifold is a multiple of $4$; see Lemma \ref{even}.
+If $k=2$, by Theorem~\ref{few} (2), $M$ is the $2$-sphere or $\dim M=6$.
 Now, suppose that the dimension of $M$ is 10.
-By the discussions above, $k$ is even and $k \neq 2$.
+By the discussions, $k$ is even and $k \neq 2$.
 In this paper, we establish an exact lower bound for the number of fixed points for a 10-dimensional manifold.

 \begin{theorem} Let the circle group act on a 10-dimensional compact almost complex manifold.
 If the action has a fixed point, then there are at least 6 fixed points. \end{theorem}